olleolleolle/ember-cookie-consent-cnil/README.md

 As this is my first addon, dont blame me for bugs, but tell me where they are !!!
 Thanks in advance.

-### IMPORTANT: Don't forget to update the GOOGLE_ID for your website inside addon/components/cookie-consent.js !!!
+### IMPORTANT: Don't forget to set your google_id inside environment file with the variable name  "ga_id"  !!!

 ## Installation